Page Content

 If text is presented online, consider using more bullets and breaking up text into smaller chunks of text than normal academic text.
 Readers online tend to scan text more quickly than when reading a printed page, so these conventions help direct reader flow.

-Text Formatting
+Text Alignment

 With the exception of headlines or decorative text, it is best to avoid large blocks of italic text, colored text, underlined text, decorative fonts and capitalized letters.
 These formatting choices can make text difficult to read.